jose-isac/personal-config-files/README.md

-# personal-config-files
+# 🔧 personal-config-files
-Config files for the tools that I use.
+Avaliable configs for:
+- `SQLite3`